Brite-Apps/WToast/README.md

-WToast is simple info box for iOS inspired by Android Toast object.
+WToast is a simple info box for iOS inspired by Android Toast object.

 ## Requirements